 I don’t know if I’ll do much more with Android now, who knows.

-More recently I’m trying to do more stuff with Android and automation using Qmote, but that’s going slowly.
+More recently I’m trying to do more stuff with Android and automation using Qmote, but that’s not really working now.